gavinlyonsrepo/cylon-deb/README.md

 -----------------------------------------------
 Manual install or DEB file available on request.

-TO DO: Create a PPA on laucnpad and describe the installation process.
+TO DO: Create a PPA on launchpad and describe the installation process.

 Usage
 -------------------------------------------